Dylan Ayrey

 We were able to find dozens of GitHub user’s SSH private keys in our 50,000 sample.
 These dozens of keys had push rights to hundreds of GitHub code repositories, which includes repositories owned by IBM, Arm, and Oracle.
 These keys likely could SSH into many servers other than GitHub as well.

 This presents itself as a cascading supply chain issue, because some of these repositories the keys could push to are quite large which many down stream dependancies and users become impacted to malicious pushes.
-We estimate the total number of devices that where consuming the hundreds of impacted repositories to be in the millions.
+We estimate the total number of devices that were consuming the hundreds of impacted repositories to be in the millions.

 Another way of putting this: these keys could have put malicious code on millions of devices.
 Fortunately we got them rotated.

-What was really interesting to see was in many examples the keys found where in repositories seemingly totally unrelated to the impacted user, and in some cases were in directories marked as “test” or “tutorial”.
+What was really interesting to see was in many examples the keys found were in repositories seemingly totally unrelated to the impacted user, and in some cases were in directories marked as “test” or “tutorial”.
 These keys very likely would have been ignored in a code review.
 One example was a key in a directory labeled “tools/lab_key” and another in a directory labeled “tests/test_jssign/id_rsa” (paths slightly modified to protect anonymity).
 In both cases the repositories where not owned by the impacted users.

 Cracking Encrypted Private Key